PLA-AP/PLA/README.md

 python RF_Fingerprint.py
 ```

 The script now automatically cycles through all combinations of feature selection methods, machine learning models, and scenarios.
-You no longer need to manually modify the code to test these variations.

 #### **Feature Selection Methods**
 We have tested four different feature selection methods: Mutual Information (MI), Recursive Feature Elimination (RFE), Principal Component Analysis (PCA), and ANOVA.
 The script will automatically run through all these methods.